vrcAlbert/documentation-api/source/php/configuration/application/crud.rst

             'view' => 'noviusos_page::admin/page_form',
             // No 'params'
         ),
+        // More views can be used here.
     ),

-But Novius OS has a standard layout for the form, and that's what we want to use 80% of the time with the **simplified syntax**:
+In addition to view-specific params / data, Novius OS always include the following vars:

+* ``$item`` : the instance of the model currently edited (or added / translated).
+* ``$fieldset`` : the form instance which holds all fields definition.

+Because 90% of the time, we want to use ``nos::form/layout_standard`` as the view for the layout, a **simplified syntax** was created: only write the view  ``params`` of the standard layout.

+It's much more limitating because you can only use one view to render the layout, and it has to be ``nos::form/layout_standard``.
+But that's what should be used 90% of the time.

 .. code-block:: php